 What if I co-wrote the song with someone, do we both have to pay?
 What if I'm a non-performing songwriter who doesn't sing?

 If you're a composer who worked with a lyricist or vice versa and you both want to come, the $20 fee applies to both of you.
-Obviously if only one of you comes then only one fee applies.
-If, however, you would like to bring someone who had no part in writing the song to help you perform it (for example, if you're a non-singing songwriter and want to bring a vocalist), they can come at no charge and are free to leave after your song is performed.
+If only one of you comes then only one fee applies.
+If, however, you would like to bring someone who had no part in writing the song to help you perform it (for example, you're a non-singing songwriter and want to bring a vocalist), they can come at no charge and are free to leave after your song is performed.

 Do I have to come every month?